Computer and network access at Mount Holyoke College is provided in accordance with our Acceptable Use Policy.

 - Sharing of accounts is strictly prohibited.
 The use of your account by anyone else is considered a breach of system security.

-- Your primary Mount Holyoke password should be different from any other password.
+- Your primary MHC account password should be different from any other password.
 It should not be used for other purposes or programs.

 - Your password should have a high degree of internal security, so that it cannot be guessed or discovered using hacking tools.

 - Passwords should be changed to unrelated passwords periodically.
-You are required to change your Mount Holyoke user account password every 180 days.
+LITS recommends you change your MHC account password every 180 days.

 - It is best practice to never write down your password.
 If a password must be written down, store it in a secure place.